jibonita/Book-Libraries-System/ReadMe.md

 > The goal of our project is to have
 > easier access to all libraries
-> close to you - at the same time
+> close to you - at the same time.
 > We want to create an easy to join
 > easy to use tool where you can track
 > books you've borrowed from all